-Version Control System supports tag operation by using that one can give meaningful name to specific version of the code.
+Version Control System supports the tag operation by using that concept that one can give meaningful name to a specific version of the code.
 Tag allows to give descriptive and memorable names to specific version of code.
 For example BASIC_ARRAY_OPERATIONS is more memorable than revision 4.

-Let us see tag operation with example.
-Tom decides to create a tag so he can access code more easily.
+Let us see tag operation with an example.
+Tom decides to create a tag so that he can access the code more easily.

 [tom@CentOS project_repo]$ svn copy --revision=4 trunk/ tags/basic_array_operations

 A tags/basic_array_operations/array.c Updated to revision 4.
 A tags/basic_array_operations